idlescience/idlescience.github.io/_posts/2023-10-16-iea-benefits-redistribution.markdown

 \end{equation}
 $$

-Here, $b$ and $a$ are strictly greater than zero, $\alpha_{i}$ is country $i$'s share in the global benefit of emissions reduction, and $c_{i}$ is the marginal cost of reducing one unit of emissions for country $i$.
+Here, $b$ and $a$ are strictly greater than zero, and $\alpha_{i}$ represents country $i$'s share in the global benefit of emissions reduction, while $c_{i}$ denotes the marginal cost of reducing one unit of emissions for country $i$.

-The value that a coalition $S$ obtains is the sum of the net benefits of the countries that are part of said coalition, which have made a joint effort to reduce emissions by an optimal amount $Q_{S}$.
+Furthermore, the profit value that a coalition $S$ obtains is the sum of the net benefits of the countries that are part of this coalition, which have collaborated to reduce emissions by an optimal amount $Q_{S}$.

-The global emissions reduction $Q$ is the compound of the optimal emissions reduction for the signatory members of the coalition $S$ and the reduction from non-signatory members $T = N \setminus S$.
+Concurrently, the global emissions reduction $Q$, defined in equation \eqref{eq:q}, comprises both the optimal emissions reduction for the signatory members of the coalition $S$ and the reduction contributed by non-signatory members, represented as $T = N \setminus S$

 $$
 \begin{equation}